web-dave/ngx-snake/backend/README.md

 For testing copy your .env file to .env.test and change the port number to 3307.
 With this all database based test can use the test db.

+If you want to clean the test database and rebuild it with mock data, you can find the test 'clean and fill database with mock data...' in the file "base.test.spec.ts".

 ```bash
 # unit tests
 $ npm run test